BrunoBReis/git-study/commands.md

     + Changes in staged files

++ `git diff origin/main`

+    + Show all changes that git pull has.

 + `git log`

     + Show all last versions and updates on repo.

 + `git log --oneline`

     + Show all last versions in one line.

++ `git fetch`

+    + Show all changes that git pull has. (but must use git diff to see it).

 + `git pull HTTPS_name`